-\autoref{fig:motivation} presents a motivating example of comparing pure vibe coding with \method for writing code.
-The task is to implement a 2048 game, a sliding tile puzzle in which players combine numbered tiles by moving them in four directions to create a tile with the number 2048.
+\autoref{fig:motivation} presents a motivating example of comparing a pure vibe coding tool with \method for writing code.
+While an LLM can generate standard games from pre-trained knowledge alone, the limitations of pure natural language prompts become critical when addressing novel feature requests where pre-trained knowledge falls short.

-In the upper half of \autoref{fig:motivation}, we illustrate a vibe-coding scenario, where users write natural-language prompts directly to generate source code.
-One might provide the prompt ``\emph{Implement a 2048 game with AI support}''.
-However, this prompt can be interpreted in multiple ways, such as whether the AI should fully automate gameplay or merely provide hints to human players.
-Such distinctions are difficult to express unambiguously in natural language.
-To inspect the generated code, we might extend the prompt with ``\emph{Summarize the generated code}'', obtaining a response such as: ``\emph{I implemented a self-contained 2048 game in Python with optional AI control.
-The code includes the game logic, a command-line interface for human play, and an AI using an expectimax-like search with a heuristic evaluation}''.
-This summary does not clarify how or where the AI algorithm is integrated into the code.